bugfloyd/anonymous-telegram-bot/README.md

 ```

 ## Local Development
-Run reverse proxy tool with a public secure API gateway on your local 8080 port.
+Run a reverse proxy tool with a public secure API gateway on your local 8080 port.
 For example using [ngrok](https://ngrok.com/):
 ```shell
 ngrok http 8080